MichaelPlug/CAKE-Ethereum/README.md

 ### Requirement
 To use the api you need to install flask, open the terminal and run `pip install flask`.
-To interract with the API you need to user requests library.
+To interact with the API you need to user requests library.
 So your python script have to import it.
 ```python
     import requests